-When you want to get in shape or lose weight, you tend to have one thing on the mind: working out.
-You want to burn calories, build strength and trim down some of the stubborn fat on your body.
-Even though it’s great you are wanting to get out and exercise more, there is more you need to consider when it comes to choosing a workout routine.
+When you want to get in shape or lose weight working out is, of course, one of the best ways to do it.
+Working out burns calories, builds strength and helps trim, tone, and tighten your body.
+It’s great to get out and exercise more but there is more you need to consider when it comes to choosing a workout routine.

-Most people make the mistake of thinking “any workout is a good workout” and in some senses that is true.
-But unfortunately, there can be some negative aspects that go along with particular forms of exercising.
+Many people make the mistake of thinking “any workout is a good workout” and in some senses that is true.
+Unfortunately, there can be some negative aspects that go along with particular forms of exercising.
 For people who do not work out regularly, the idea of high impact exercise may not seem all that threatening.
 So what if you go for a run a few times a week?
 That surely can’t cause enough repercussions to make running “bad” for you, right?

-High impact workouts such as running, jumping rope or doing plyometrics, can yield wonderful cardiovascular benefits for you and can help you lose weight and get in shape.
-But unfortunately, your joints can take a major beating when it comes to those calorie burning activities.
-When you continuously take part in high impact exercises, your body can pay the price years later when the need for knee or hip replacements come into play.
+High impact workouts such as running, jumping rope, or doing plyometrics can yield wonderful cardiovascular benefits and can help you lose weight more quickly, however, your joints can take a major beating when it comes to these types of calorie burning activities.
+When you continuously take part in high impact exercises, your body can pay the price years later when the need for knee or hip replacements may occur.

 Low impact workouts cannot only be a great way to lose weight, but they are a fun alternative to a boring treadmill routine.
 Some of the benefits of low impact workouts include: